-11. Are there financial burdens placed on adjudicated children and their families?
+13. Are there financial burdens placed on adjudicated children and their families?

 Children who are adjudicated delinquent are required to pay fines and court costs.
-All children adjudicated delinquent or subject to a consent decree owe \$25 to the Victim Compensation Fund and \$23.50 to the Judicial Computer Fund, regardless of whether the offense would be a misdemeanor or a felony if committed by an adult.
+All children adjudicated delinquent or subject to a consent decree owe \$60.50 in court costs, regardless of whether the offense would be a misdemeanor or a felony if committed by an adult.

-Depending on the offense, the jurisdiction and the legal circumstances, adjudicated youth may be required to pay fines and restitution.
+Depending on the offense, the jurisdiction, and the legal circumstances, adjudicated youth may be required to pay fines and restitution.
 For example:

-- In some jurisdictions, the child adjudicated delinquent may be required to personally pay the fines, instead of the parents. - Children may be required to pay victims for damages and out-of-pocket expenses incurred as a result of delinquent conduct, including insurance deductibles, property damages, and the value of stolen items. - Unpaid fines and restitution may be ordered by the court, converted into a judgment, and could ultimately damage the child's credit. - Some jurisdictions allow a judge to waive court fees due to undue hardship.
+- In some jurisdictions, the child adjudicated delinquent may be requires to personally pay the fines, instead of the parents. - Children may be required to pay victims for damages and out-of-pocket expenses incurred as a result of delinquent conduct, including insurance deductibles, property damage, and the value of stolen items. - Unpaid fines and restitution may be ordered by the court to convert into a civil judgment, and could ultimately damage the child's credit. - Some jurisdictions allow a judge to waive court fees due to undue hardship.

 Whenever appropriate, it is the responsibility of the defense attorney to argue that a child does not have the ability to pay a fine or restitution due to age or financial circumstance.
 See In re Dublinski, 695 A.2d 827, 829 (Pa.
-Super.1997).
+Super.
+1997).